Entrant FAQs

 The City Cruise takes place on Thursday of Summernats and features registered vehicles cruising Northbourne Avenue.
 Entrants can nominate for this on their application form.

-The Supercruise happens on Saturday evening in the Main Arena.
-It is a slower-paced cruise and entrants are selected by the Judging Team during the event.
+The Supercruise takes place on Saturday evening in the Main Arena.
+It is a slower-paced cruise, with entrants selected by the judging team during the event.

-The City Cruise begins at Exhibition Park in Canberra, travels along Northbourne Avenue, turns at the end, and returns down the opposite side of the road, finishing back at Exhibition Park.
+The City Cruise begins at Exhibition Park in Canberra (EPIC), travels along Northbourne Avenue, turns at the end of the route and returns down the opposite side of the road, finishing back at Exhibition Park.

-Drifting at Summernats is an exhibition only and is run by Drift Cadet.
+Drifting at Summernats is an exhibition activity only and is operated by Drift Cadet.

 Entrants will receive an email with details on the process closer to the event.